 “There is an inherent disconnect between people and understanding really how much sun exposure they have,” said Guive Balooch, Global Vice President of L'Oréal Technology Incubator in an interview, “They just don’t know how much exposure they’re getting on a day-to-day basis, which by itself is going to be like an epiphany.”

-While personalizing skincare is great ambition, L’Oréal understood that it had to get its customers interested on wearables and skincare, first.
+While personalizing skincare is a great ambition, L'Oréal understood that it had to get its customers interested in wearables and skincare, first.
 As a result, the brand gave the patch to customers for free, upon its release.